4 ways to help improve communication between employers and employees

 Lead by Example

 Communication doesn’t necessarily refer to the usage of words to convey effective messages.
 Sometimes, employees may want to know that their managers are reliable and credible.
-By simply following through with what you say/ practising what you preach, you could be communicating an essential message in a very powerful way that establishes credibility.
+By simply following through with what you say/practicing what you preach, you could be communicating an essential message in a very powerful way that establishes credibility.

 Admit when you are wrong, make promises only when you know you can deliver and keep an open mind.
 You may just influence your employees to follow your lead.
 Give them credit for their contributions and make decisions that are fair and ethical.
 Don't mock their ideas (especially in front of others).
-It can also be very important that managers notice their communication style, non-verbal cues and body language, adjusting themselves whenever necessary.
+It can also be very important that managers notice their communication style, non-verbal cues, and body language, adjusting themselves whenever necessary.
 Get this right and you could very well find that your employees are echoing in the footsteps of their leaders, promoting synergy and cooperation across the board.

 A smarter HR system for a smarter business: Carbonate helps you keep track of attendance and leaves in your company, and keeps you connected to your staff with its built-in broadcasting and promotion messaging tool.
 Its employee profiles and HR leave management system meet MOM 2016 Employment Act Amendment requirements.